LuisPerazaRo/modulardissociation/README.md

 Welcome to the data and code sharing tutorial for the article “The functional brain favours segregated modular connectivity at old age unless targeted by neurodegeneration” which is currently under review.

 The database for this tutorial is published in [Figshare](https://figshare.com/s/7057a9ac73458c3ebbcc).
-This database contains a PDF file describing the variables as well as a Matlab file with all participant matrices from the NKI database.
+This database contains a PDF file describing the variables as well as a Matlab file with all participant matrices from the NKI cohort.
 Download the matlab data file NKImatrices_Peraza.mat and you will be ready for this tutorial!

 We start adding the toolboxes we need to the Matlab path.
 My custom functions for modular variability/dissociation (MV/MD), and local/global network thresholding are stored in the MDToolbox folder,
 ```Matlab